EthanGely/openDay/README.md

 # openDay

+OpenDay is an open-source project designed to provide a minimal setup for React applications using TypeScript and Vite.
+This project is fully dockerized and includes all necessary configurations to get you started quickly.

+## Docker

+This project includes a Docker setup to ensure a consistent development environment.
+You can easily build and run the application using Docker.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.